Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: The obstacle problem

 with $r = 2$, and the fixed step size rule $\alpha_k = 1$, for all $k = 1,2,\ldots$ The results in \Cref{fig:BiactiveIterationComplexity} agree precisely with the predictions made later on in \Cref{cor:ConvergenceRates}.
 In particular, notice that the fixed step rule $\alpha_k = 1$ leads to \emph{sublinear} convergence, the geometric rule \cref{eq:ObstacleStepSizes_geometric} induces \emph{linear} convergence, and the double-exponential step size rule~\cref{eq:ObstacleStepSizes_superexponential} delivers \emph{superlinear} convergence.

 The final aim of this experiment is to demonstrate that high-order convergence rates (with respect to the mesh size $h$) can be achieved using polynomial orders $p > 1$.
 To this end, we use our high-order MFEM implementation to solve for the biactive solution~\cref{eq:Biactivity_SmoothManufacturedSolution} on the circular domain $\Omega = \Omega_2$.
 In \Cref{fig:BiactivePolynomialOrderConvergenceRates}, we plot the approximation errors of the discrete solutions $u_h$, $\tilde{u}_h$, and $\lambda_h$.
 From these results, we witness that high-order convergence rates can, indeed, be achieved with the proximal Galerkin method.
-All results from this experiment can be reproduced by running the FEniCSx code \texttt{obstacle.py} or the MFEM code \texttt{obstacle.cpp} available at \cite{ZenodoCode}.